My shopping cart

 From there, give your desk a good dusting.
 Wipe down any surface and disinfect your keyboard, mouse, and phone.
 This can help you with your organization and support your overall health.
 Try to make the habit of wiping down your desk and computer screen at least once a week.

 With your desk newly clean and decluttered, it’s time to set up your computer monitor to support good ergonomics.
 You probably spend several hours per day in front of your computer, staring at the screen.
 An awkward monitor setup can fill those hours with strange angles, eye strain, or neck cramps.
-By investing in a monitor mount that meets the below specifications you can easily improve your ergonomics and reduce strain.
+By investing in a monitor mount or monitor wall mount that meets the below specifications you can easily improve your ergonomics and reduce strain.

 Remember that these are general guidelines.
 Every worker’s needs will vary.
 This can be an instance of trial and error, so don’t be afraid to adjust as you go until you find the right setup that is comfortable and sustainable for you.
 Still wondering “how should a monitor be positioned?”
 Read on to find out the best ways to set up your monitor to provide the most comfort during a long day at work.